chrisgargiulo/cms-wp-backup-static/README.md

 # cms-wp-backup
-a backup of cms wp site
+a backup of cms wordpress site